 The Snail Flower Is One of The Weirdest, Coolest Plants We’ve Ever Seen

-For Lil’ Sprouts, snail flowers are a fun garden addition– both for their delightful smell and curious shape.
-Use them in lieu of pole beans for DIY garden projects like building a bean tee-pee or plant tunnel.
+Snail flowers are a fun garden addition both for their delightful smell and curious shape.
+Use them in lieu of pole beans for DIY garden projects like building a bean tee-pee or to create a trellised plant tunnel.
 Who knew snails in the garden could be so appealing?